Crytochain/Crypto/Chain3.md

 ---

 # Chain3 JavaScript API
 MOAC JavaScript API was built for MOAC chain.
-It was forked from the Ethereum web3.js API routines and made it close enough so the users can easily move their Ðapp to MOAC chain.
+It was developed based on the Ethereum web3.js API routines and made some methods compatiable with the web3.js methods so the users can easily move their Ðapp to MOAC chain.
+In
+Chain3 also supported additional methods for MOAC platform, such as VNODE and SCS methods.

 To make a Ðapp work on MOAC network, user should use the `chain3` object provided by the [chain3.js library](https://github.com/MOACChain/chain3).
-It communicates to a local MOAC  node through [RPC calls](https://github.com/MOACChain/moac-core/wiki/RPC). chain3.js works with any MOAC node, which exposes an RPC layer.
+It communicates to a local MOAC  node through [JSON RPC](https://github.com/MOACChain/moac-core/wiki/JSON-RPC). chain3.js works with any MOAC VNODE and SCS, which exposes an RPC layer.

-`chain3` contains the `mc` object - `chain3.mc` (for specifically MOAC blockchain interactions).
+`chain3` contains the `mc` object - `chain3.mc` (for specifically MOAC Mother blockchain interactions), and the `scs` object - `chain3.scs` (for MicroChain interactions).
 Over time we'll introduce other objects for each of the other chain3 protocols.
 Working [examples can be found here](https://github.com/MOACChain/chain3/tree/master/example).

 ## Using callbacks